pts/tinyveracrypt/README.txt

   $ ./tinyveracrypt.py init --truecrypt RAWDEVICE

-It also supports the truecrypt syntax, e.g:
+tinyveracrypt also supports the `truecrypt --create' syntax, e.g. these are
+equivalent:

   $ ./tinyveracrypt.py --truecrypt --text --create --quick --volume-type=normal --size=BYTESIZE --encryption=aes --hash=sha-512 --filesystem=none --keyfiles= --random-source=/dev/urandom RAWDEVICE
   $ truecrypt                      --text --create  -quick --volume-type=normal --size=BYTESIZE --encryption=aes --hash=sha-512 --filesystem=none --keyfiles= --random-source=/dev/urandom RAWDEVICE

-Please note that veracrypt is not able to create a TrueCrypt encrypted volume, it ignores the `--truecrypt' flag in `--create' mode.
+Please note that `veracrypt' is not able to create a TrueCrypt encrypted volume, it ignores the `--truecrypt' flag in `--create' mode.
 It will create a VeraCrypt encrypted volume instead.

-The last working version of truecrypt containing the `--create' command is 7.1a, which was released on 2012-02-07.
+The last working version of `truecrypt' containing the `--create' command is 7.1a, which was released on 2012-02-07.
+The first version which creates a TrueCrypt encrypted volume which tinyveracrypt can open is 5.0.

 Q11.
 How to create a LUKS1 encrypted volume?
 """"""""""""""""""""""""""""""""""""""""""""
-This doesn't work yet, but it will works soon:
+This functionality is available from the command-line:

   $ ./tinyveracrypt.py init --type=luks RAWDEVICE

 It is mostly equivalent to:

-  $ cryptsetup luksFormat --batch-mode --cipher=aes-xts-plain64 --hash=sha512 --use-urandom RAWDEVICE
+  $ cryptsetup luksFormat --batch-mode --use-urandom --cipher=aes-xts-plain64 --hash=sha512 --key-size=512 RAWDEVICE

+tinyveracrypt also supports the `cryptsetup luksFormat' syntax, e.g. these are eqivalent.

+  $ ./tinyveracrypt.py luksFormat --batch-mode --use-urandom RAWDEVICE
+  $ cryptsetup         luksFormat --batch-mode --use-urandom RAWDEVICE

+The default settings of `cryptsetup luksFormat' in cryptsetup 1.7.3 on Debian are `--ciphear=aes-xts-plain64 --hash=sha256 --key-size=256', these are the same defaults as for `cryptsetup luksFormat'.

-Please note that the number of PBKDF2 iterations and the number of anti-forensic strips is different by default in tinyveracrypt and `cryptsetup luksFormat'.
-The LUKS volume created by tinyveracrypt is only 4096 bytes smaller than the raw device.
+Please note that the number of PBKDF2 iterations and the number of anti-forensic strips is different by default in tinyveracrypt (500000) and `cryptsetup luksFormat' (depends on CPU speed).

+Please note that tinyveracrypt supports many additional customization flags when creating LUKS encrypted volumes, e.g. `--ofs=...' (to reduce the size of the LUKS header to as little as 4096 bytes), `--af-stripes=...', `--pim=...' (to set the number of PBKDF2 iterations).

 Q11B.
 How to create a LUKS2 encrypted volume?
 """""""""""""""""""""""""""""""""""""""""""""